-Well, after all, it is assumed that you already have set your goals and you have at least one vision goal.
+Well, after all, it is assumed that you already have set your goals and you have at least one 25-year vision.
 If you’ve already read my previous post “Do you need to set goals?” probably you started writing down your goals or even better at that time you’ve already been doing it!
 That’s the first big win.
-The second one is to put the vision goals on a list and create a habit to check it every day.
+The second one is to put the visions on a list and create a habit to check it every day.
 This way you won’t let your thoughts about the goal fade and you will keep your focus on what’s really important for you.

 How to create this habit?
 There are many ways for that and I am sure you can be really creative about that.
 The obvious ways are to write them down on a list and put it in a place where you can see it every day, set a reminder to check and re-think them every morning, put a repeating task on your To-Do list, even use your calendar for that, etc.